RachelSeale/petInsurance/README.md

 # petInsurance
 Pet Insurance form

-2 Col form made with Angular and Bootstrap with validation
+2 Col form made with Bootstrap and Angular with validation

-To run in terminal just run - grunt
+In terminal just run -

+npm install and grunt